LuxenStudio/repo3/docs/extensions/blender_addon.md

     <img width="300" alt="image" src="https://github-production-user-asset-6210df.s3.amazonaws.com/9502341/253217833-fd607601-2b81-48ab-ac5d-e55514a588da.png">
     </center>
 - Fisheye and orthographic cameras are not supported.
+- Renders with Gaussian Splats are supported, but the point cloud or mesh representation would need to be generated from training a Luxen on the same dataset.
 - A walkthrough of this section is included in the tutorial video.

 ## Create Blender Camera from Luxenstudio JSON Camera Path